marcusburghardt/ansible-role-git/README.md

 In some rare cases, you may change some configuration to reflect your local environment in:
 - vars/*.yml

-Observe that the above variables could be set in your playbook too, which, IMO is much more elegant. ;)
-Take a look in the Example Playbook section.
+Observe that the above variables could be set in your Playbook too, which, IMO is much more elegant. ;) Take a look in the Example Playbook section.

 Dependencies